 Photographing flowers is an exploration of beauty with one’s collection of lenses

-Below is the same shot above taken with my Samsung Note8 phone camera.
-This photograph is the BEST in that it would more easily locate this flower and park in my neighborhood.
+Below is the same shot above taken with my Samsung Note 8 phone.
+This photograph is the BEST, in that it would more easily locate this flower and park in my neighborhood.

-But does this photo express what I felt looking at the flower?
+But does this photo express what I felt?

-With any camera you can take a photograph which someone else would recognize as a place or a flower.
-Making recognizable images of the world around us never loses its wonderment.
+Any camera can take a photograph which someone else would recognize as a place or a flower.
+Making recognizable images of the world never loses its wonderment.
 Nonetheless, recognition does not equate to an emotional experience.

 This is emotional, to me.